broeker/spacebook/pages/home.md

 ---

+{% image "sagan.jpg", "foo", "400px" %}

 ## Quick launch 👩🏽‍🚀🚀

 Keep reading to learn more, but if you're the adventurous type, you can launch your own spacebook right now with the click of a button.
 You'll need an existing [Github account](https://github.com/) and a [Netlify account](https://www.netlify.com/) (which you can create during this process if you wish):

 <div class="flex width-full justify-center pt-4 pb-4">
-<a class="bg-green-700 hover:bg-blue-600 text-white no-underline mb-4 px-4 py-2 rounded" href="https://app.netlify.com/start/deploy?repository=https://github.com/broeker/spacebook">Deploy to Netlify</a>
+<a class="bg-blue-600 hover:bg-blue-600 text-white no-underline mb-4 px-4 py-2 rounded" href="https://app.netlify.com/start/deploy?repository=https://github.com/broeker/spacebook">Deploy to Netlify!</a>
 </div>

 If you click that button and follow the steps, the Netlify robots will copy the spacebook repository to your own personal Github account.
 Once complete, your new spacebook will be automatically deployed to the cloud with its own URL and ready for customization. 👍